 Whether you’re looking for fried chicken or country-fried steak, we’ve got all the ideas for a menu that would make any Southern grandma proud.
 Fortunately, summer kicks off with June as National Soul Food Month, which means it’s the perfect time to indulge in some Southern dishes.
 Check out these classic recipes that you’re going to want to try at the next family dinner or potluck.Jump to Recipe

-Southern food is often synonymous with “comfort food”.
-While there are nutritious alternatives to many favorite dishes, when you’re eating dishes like ham biscuits, chicken and dumplin’s, and country fried steak, calorie counting isn’t your top priority!
-You’re often enjoying a decadent meal, often followed by an equally rich dessert.
-Think: Cracker Barrel.
+Southern food is often synonymous with “comfort food.”
+While there are nutritious alternatives to many favorite dishes, when you’re eating dishes that are battered and fried, smothered in butter and gravy, or covered in cheese, calorie counting isn’t your top priority!
+If you’re eating Southern comfort food, you’re often enjoying a decadent meal, often followed by an equally rich dessert.
+Think Cracker Barrel.

 “Soul food” makes up a great portion of Southern food, but not all Southern recipes would be considered soul food.
 So what makes soul food special?

 Soul food has strong Cajun and Native American influences, and much of it originated in West Africa, Western Europe, and the Americas.
 That gives you an idea of the flavors and spices these Southern dishes have.
 The term “soul food” became prominent in the 1960s and was associated with Black culture and history.
 While “soul” became a musical genre associated with gospel music, the word came to define various things related to the culture.